accellera-official/PySysC/README.md

 # PySysC

-A Python package to make SystemC usable from Python
+A Python package to make SystemC usable from Python.
+It supports composition of a SystemC/TLM model as well as running the simulation.
+As of version 0.2 it also allows to run Python functions as part of an SC_THREAD.

 ## How to setup the environment